 The FBT rate is the fringe benefits tax rate set by the Fringe Benefits Tax Act 1986.
 It is the highest marginal tax rate including the Medicare levy.
-The FBT rate for the FBT year ending 31 March 2004 is 0.485.
-The rate is expressed as a percentage of 1.
+The FBT rate for the FBT year ending 31 March 2006 is 48.5 per cent.

 A fringe benefits tax year runs from 1 April to 31 March.
 Where applicants elect to give an employer statement of the value of their fringe benefits, the relevant fringe benefits tax year is the one completed in the relevant year of income.
-So, for example, for a 2002 AIC assessment, the relevant year of income will ordinarily be 2000/2001.
-The relevant fringe benefits year will be the one that ended on 31 March 2001.
+So, for example, for a 2007 AIC Scheme assessment, the relevant year of income will ordinarily be 2005/2006.
+The relevant fringe benefits year will be the one that ended on 31 March 2006.
 The exception to this is current income based assessments (see 6.7).